West Side Story (2021 film): Critical response

 Chris Evangelista of /Film wrote: "Spielberg's West Side Story is a knock-out.
 A dynamite blend of old-school musical showmanship and modern sensibilities.
 It's one of the best movies of the year, and one of the best movies of the acclaimed filmmaker's career.
 Yes, really".
 Peter Bradshaw of The Guardian wrote: "Spielberg quite rightly doesn't try hiding any of those stage origins.
 His mastery of technique is thrilling; I gave my heart to this poignant American fairytale of doomed love".
 Helen O'Hara of Empire gave the film five stars and wrote: "Heartfelt and heart-breaking, this feels like Spielberg has made an adaptation faithful to its roots but also, always, alive to the modern world".

 Jason Bailey of The Playlist wrote, "West Side Story moves like a freight train, its 156 minutes passing in barely a breath, and that breakneck pace, combined with the expressionist aesthetic and candy-colored imagery, reminds us that blockbusters don't have to be greyscaled dreck".
 Richard Lawson of Vanity Fair wrote that "Spielberg and Kushner have done justice to what Bernstein, Robbins, and the quite recently late Stephen Sondheim made all those years ago – not subverting its enduring value, but rather, with fire and grace, doing so much to earn it".
 Owen Gleiberman of Variety opined that the film "has a brash effervescence.
 You can feel the joy he got out of making it, and the kick is infectious".
 However, Richard Brody of The New Yorker panned the film, saying that the film's creators "made ill-conceived additions and misguided revisions".

 It was named one of the top ten films of 2021 by the National Board of Review and the American Film Institute.
 Metacritic reported that the film appeared on 66 film critics' top ten lists for 2021 in being among the top ten films with the most appearances as it ranked first on 10 lists and second on 7 lists.
-In 2022, filmmaker Quentin Tarantino voiced his praise for both this film and Top Gun: Maverick, saying that they "...both provided a true cinematic spectacle, the kind that I’d almost thought that I wasn’t going to see anymore."